robertdiers/vsc-server-example/README.md

 ### known problems ###
 * Not all plugins get activated directly after installation, you might need to restart the container to get it working...
 * MD review frame might take some time to load
+* I was too lazy to translate startup/stop/remove scripts to Windows syntax, please use Git Bash or something similar

 ### usage ###